Skip to main content

 Access Quiz

-City of Fort Collins logo with minimum spacing requirements shown
+City of Fort Collins logo with proper spacing shown.
+The width of the

 The width of the “C” in “City” is the minimum space that should be left along all sides of the logo.